-There are many other defenses to burglary that a savvy and creative criminal defense attorney, such as Ms. Crawford, can raise on your behalf.
+There are many other defenses to burglary that a savvy and creative criminal defense attorney at the Crawford Law Firm can raise on your behalf.
 Call our office now for free and confidential advice about your case at (831) 783-0222.

 Robbery is taking property that belongs to another, and is in their possession, by force or fear.
 Robbery is quite often paired with an assault with a deadly weapon charge.